CFS - Technical Information Sheets - Integrated Ballistics Identification System

 The Integrated Ballistics Identification System (IBIS) is used for the acquisition, storage and comparison of digital images from projectiles and/or cartridge/shotshell cases.
 The system is a screening tool that enables the laboratory to identify local, national and international linkages that may exist amongst firearms cases submitted for examination.
 Through the use of computers and a modified microscope, an operator can compare previously recorded images to new evidence received.

 Firearms, projectiles, and cartridge/shotshell cases can be examined for IBIS upload.
 Images of projectiles and/or cartridge/shotshell cases are digitally captured, and uploaded for comparison.
 The uploaded images will be electronically compared to those images stored in the Canadian Integrated Ballistics Identification Network (CIBIN).

-Those images could also be compared to the National Integrated Ballistic Information Network (NIBIN) database in the United States of America where information indicates that the firearm may have originated or passed through the U.S.A.
-The submission form must include the reason for the search (e.g. firearm was stolen or purchased in the U.S.A.) and the specific state(s) that the agency would like to search.
+Those images could also be compared to the National Integrated Ballistic Information Network (NIBIN) database in the United States of America where information indicates that the firearm may have originated or passed through the USA.
+The submission form must include the reason for the search (e.g. firearm was stolen or purchased in the USA) and the specific state(s) that the agency would like to search.
 As a result of the design of the NIBIN search parameters, additional states that were not originally requested may have also been searched.
 A complete list of the NIBIN sites that were searched is available upon request.

 1Results have been confirmed.
 The identification/associations are made within the limits of practical certainty.